Skip to content

 Manifest Reference

 NimbleBrain reads host metadata from the _meta["ai.nimblebrain/host"] key in your MCPB manifest.json.
-This is where you declare your app’s name, icon, category, sidebar placements, briefing facets, and settings section.
+This is where you declare your app’s name, icon, placements (sidebar items, main views, and settings sections), and briefing facets.

 manifest.json